• Jewelry Fashion

 How Is White Gold Different from Yellow Gold?

-First, as already mentioned, white gold is mixed with zinc, which makes the alloy look whiter than the typical yellow gold alloys.
 However, even with zinc mixed in, white gold still has a yellowish tint.
 What makes white gold really different is its plating, which is made of rhodium.

 Rhodium Plating and White Gold